PhilipQuirke/quanta_maths/mixed_model.md

 ## Hypothesis 2 - Automated task detection

-The python library and VerifiedArithmeticAnalyse.ipynb (Party 22) contain automated routines to search the useful nodes of a given model to see if they perform one of the above tasks.
+The python library and QMAnalyse.ipynb (Party 22) contain automated routines to search the useful nodes of a given model to see if they perform one of the above tasks.
 In April 2024, automated searches for these tasks exist: SA, SC, SS, ST, MD, MB, MT, ND, NB, OPR, SGN.

 For the ins1_mix_d6_l3_h4_t40K model the search results are: